noaa-oar-arl/NACC/README.md

     Output u- and v-component winds on B staggered grid.
     -   `0`: Do not output u- and v-component winds on B-grid
     -   `1`: Output u- and v-component winds on B-grid (in addition to the C-grid)
+-   `IFDIAG_PBL [default: False]`
+    Logical to choose if PBLH is taken from FV3 or rediagnosed by NACC.
+    -   `False`: Use FV3 PBLH
+    -   `True`: Recalculate PBLH in NACC
+-   `IFVIIRS_GVF [default: False]`
+    Logical to choose if the vegetation fraction is taken from FV3 or VIIRS GVF.
+    -   `False`: Use FV3 vegetation fraction
+    -   `True`: Use VIIRS GVF
 -   `MCIP_START [format: YYYY-MM-DD-HH:MM:SS.SSSS]`
     Beginning date and time (UTC) of data to output from NACC.
 The start date and time must be contained within the input data from WRF or FV3-GFS.
 -   `MCIP_END [format: YYYY-MM-DD-HH:MM:SS.SSSS]`